leonism/all-things-digital/README.md

 # 👋 `All Things Digital` - A Tailwind Theme

+## 🎊 Visuals

 https://user-images.githubusercontent.com/8904/207529944-a7fdb698-551c-4a3b-8561-7d85b1c9aaf9.mp4

 ## 🎊 Descriptions

-Introducing our newest CSS theme: `All Things Digital` is a simple, minimalistic and responsive single page layout, built on top of the latest Tailwind (3.2.4) technology. `All Things Digital` shipped with Dark Mode and Mobile First Focus!
+Introducing our newest CSS theme: `All Things Digital` is a simple, minimalistic and responsive multiple-page layout, built on top of the latest Tailwind (3.2.4) technology. `All Things Digital` shipped with Dark Mode and Mobile First Focus!
 This theme is designed to provide a sleek and modern look for your website, with a focus on accessibility and easy customization.

 The dark mode feature allows users to switch to a darker color scheme for a more comfortable viewing experience, particularly at night or in low light environments.
 And with a mobile first focus, this theme is optimized for mobile devices, ensuring that your website looks great on any screen size.